 Furthermore, I have addressed the question how it is possible that the character and digraph entropy of the Voynich MS text is so much lower than that of, say, Latin, while the word entropy (about which something will be said here) is similar.
 This is addressed at this page: From digraph entropy to word entropy.
 I realise that this page is rather hard to understand in its present form, and I will re-do it.
 The short summary is that, counting from the start of each word, the entropy per character in the Voynich MS starts off lower for the first two characters, but is higher for the remainder of the characters, when compared to normal languages.

 While the entropy values are single values derived from a frequency distribution, more can be learned by looking at the detail of these distributions, for which see here.
-This discussion, which is not yet fully completed, exemplifies even better how much different the Voynich MS text is from 'reular languages'.
-The comparison with Asian languages in this form has not yet been made.
+This discussion exemplifies even better how much different the Voynich MS text is from 'regular languages'.

 There is a critically important conclusion to be drawn from the first- and second-order entropy values reported by various authors.
 As already mentioned in the analysis section introduction, the entropy values do not change when one consistently replaces characters by others, i.e. in a simple substitution cipher.
 This tells us something about the possible plain text of the Voynich MS.